 This Alternative Source Demonstration (ASD) report has been prepared to address a statistically significant level (SSL) for cobalt in the groundwater monitoring network at the H.W.
-Pirkey Plant Western Bottom Ash Pond (WBAP), located in Hallsville, Texas, following the first semi-annual detection monitoring event of 2021.
-The WBAP is registered as a surface impoundment under Texas Commission on Environmental Quality (TCEQ) Industrial and Hazardous Waste Solid Waste Registration No. 33240.
+Pirkey Plant Western Bottom Ash Pond (WBAP), located in Hallsville, Texas, following the first semiannual assessment monitoring event of 2022.
 The H.W.
-Pirkey Plant has four regulated coal combustion residuals (CCR) storage units, including the WBAP (Figure 1).
-In May 2021, a semi-annual assessment monitoring event was conducted at the WBAP in accordance with 30 TAC §352.951(a).
+Pirkey Plant has four coal combustion residuals (CCR) storage units regulated by the Texas Commission on Environmental Quality (TCEQ) under Registration No. CCR104, including the WBAP (Figure 1).

+In June 2022, a semiannual assessment monitoring event was conducted at the WBAP in accordance with 30 TAC §352.951(a).
 The monitoring data were submitted to Groundwater Stats Consulting, LLC (GSC) for statistical analysis.
 Groundwater protection standards (GWPSs) were established for each Appendix IV parameter in accordance with the statistical analysis plan developed for the facility (Geosyntec, 2020a) and United States Environmental Protection Agency's (USEPA) Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities - Unified Guidance (Unified Guidance; USEPA, 2009).
 The GWPS for each parameter was established as the greater of either the background concentration or, for constituents with a maximum contaminant level (MCL), the MCL.
 To determine background concentrations, an upper tolerance limit (UTL) was calculated using pooled data from the background wells collected during the background monitoring and assessment monitoring events.

-Confidence intervals were re-calculated for Appendix IV parameters at the compliance wells to assess whether these parameters were present at a statistically significant level (SSL) above the GWPSs.
+Confidence intervals were re-calculated for Appendix IV parameters at the compliance wells to assess whether these parameters were present at an SSL above the GWPSs.
 An SSL was concluded if the lower confidence limit (LCL) of a parameter exceeded the GWPS (i.e., if the entire confidence interval exceeded the GWPS).
-An SSL was identified for cobalt at AD-28 at the WBAP, where the LCL of 0.0136 milligrams per liter (mg/L) exceeded the calculated GWPS of 0.0090 mg/L (Geosyntec, 2021a).
+An SSL was identified for cobalt at AD-28 at the WBAP, where the LCL of 0.0134 milligrams per liter (mg/L) exceeded the calculated GWPS of 0.0090 mg/L (Geosyntec, 2022a).
 No other SSLs were identified.